 His turban, he told them, had been given to him by an African prince as a thank-you for getting rid of a troublesome zombie, but they weren't sure they believed this story.
 For one thing, when Seamus Finnegan asked eagerly to hear how Quirrell had fought off the zombie, Quirrell went pink and started talking about the weather...

 This is the first indication that zombies exist in the wizarding world, although as of HBP we don't know if they're just another name for Inferi or if they are something else.
 The kids' doubt of Quirrell's story is clearly due to their evaluation of his character, not to any question of whether zombies exist.
-Seamus, as we learnt in the previous chapter, has a witch mother and has been brought up in the wizarding world, so his acceptance of the existence of zombies is good supporting evidence.
+Seamus, as we learned in the previous chapter, has a witch mother and has been brought up in the wizarding world, so his acceptance of the existence of zombies is good supporting evidence.

 ...for another, they had noticed that a funny smell hung around the turban...